 The top level element is filter-engine.
-It has three attributes: ip-generate-start, ip6-generate-start and ftp-filter-at-signs (used with Tectia ConnectSecure, only).
+It has two attributes: ip-generate-start and ip6-generate-start.

 The ip-generate-start attribute defines the start address of the pseudo IPv4 address space.
 Pseudo IPs are generated by the Connection Broker when applications do the DNS query through the SSH connection capture component.